Budget Resolution No. 34: Value added tax (private school fees)

 Voting Aye meant

-Support removing the VAT exemption on private school fees to raise revenue for state schools
+Support removing the VAT exemption on private school fees, taxing independent schools like other businesses to fund state education improvements.

 Voting No meant

-Oppose applying VAT to private school fees, arguing it will harm school choice and push pupils into the state sector
+Oppose applying VAT to private school fees, arguing it will increase costs for parents, push pupils into the state sector, and harm smaller independent schools.

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.